 I looked down.

-Seconds later, as I arrived at the pavement sideways and to a round of applause, I had two life-changing revelations.
-First, that I was capable of doing absolutely anything I put my mind to, and second – and most important – was that a really fit guy had asked me out for a drink.
-And I’d said no.
+By the time I’d arrived at the pavement sideways and to a round of applause, I’d had two life-changing revelations.
+First, that I was capable of doing absolutely anything I put my mind to, and second – more importantly – that a really fit guy had asked me out for a drink and I’d said no.

 6am

-‘Out with a bang’ I’d said.
+‘Out with a bang,’ I said.
 How ironic.
-I hadn’t expected that bang to result in this much blood loss or an ambulance ride to Casualty.
+I hadn’t expected that bang to result in so much blood loss.
+Or an ambulance ride.
+The doc said I’m not going to make it and I can’t write any more for tears.

 Never miss an update!